can-i-end-my-tenancy-early-happy-family-children-moving-into-new-home

 The wording of clauses varies with the type of tenancy agreement you have.
 However, your tenancy agreement should outline these details.

-To end your tenancy earlier than stated you should probably be prepared to negotiate with your landlord or their letting agent.
+To end your tenancy earlier than stated, you should be prepared to negotiate with your landlord or their letting agent.
+This is especially important if you are in Wales or Northern Ireland and still have a fixed-term agreement.

 Negotiate a surrender of tenancy